 Multiple risk factors usually are present in intestinal metaplasia.
 The cells of your stomach lining may also change on their own for reasons scientists don’t yet understand.

-The first step in the treatment of intestinal metaplasia is using endoscopy to diagnose and biopsy the gastric lining.
-Endoscopy is a procedure where a long, thin tube is inserted into your body.
-There is a camera on the end that allows doctors to get a close look at, in this case, your gastric lining.
-There can also be a tool added to the end of the endoscope that will allow the doctor to take a small sample of a lesion or the gastric lining for a biopsy.
+Endoscopy is a procedure in which a long, thin tube is inserted into your body.
+There is a camera on the end that allows doctors to get a close look at your gastric lining in this case.
+A tool cam also be added to the end of the endoscope that will allow the doctor to take a small sample of a lesion or the gastric lining for a biopsy.

 Some dietary practices are believed to help in the prevention and treatment of intestinal metaplasia.
-These include eating lots of plant-based foods including fresh fruits and vegetables because these are full of antioxidants.
+These include eating lots of plant-based foods such as fresh fruits and vegetables because they are full of antioxidants.
 Antioxidants include vitamin C, vitamin E, flavonoids, carotenoids, and phenols.

 Foods to eat